spikehq/docs.spike.sh/alerts/microsoft-teams.md

 3. The ability to create new incidents directly from Teams
 4. Your on-call shift alerts

-## Switching Connected Teams Groups for Incident Alerts
+## Connecting multiple groups on Teams
-If you need to connect Spike.sh to a different group of channels in Microsoft Teams, follow these steps.
-Since our bot can only be connected to one group at a time, you'll need to disconnect the current group and then reconnect to the new one.
+~~Since our bot can only be connected to one group at a time, you'll need to disconnect the current group and then reconnect to the new one.~~

-1. Hit **Disconnect** under Teams in Spike's settings on this link: https://app.spike.sh/settings/general/alerts
+You can easily connect the Spike bot to multiple groups of channels in Microsoft Teams.
+Follow these steps:

-2. Next, go to your new group on Microsoft Teams and type @Spike.sh connect-org to connect it.
+1. Go to the desired group in Microsoft Teams and type @Spike.sh connect-org to establish the connection.
-3. Then, check your escalations page.
-You'll see the new channels listed in a dropdown menu in [escalations]( https://app.spike.sh/escalations)
+2. Next, visit your escalations page, and you'll see the newly connected channels listed in the dropdown menu.

-That's it!
-You've successfully switched the connected group.
+There is no limit on how many groups can be connected.

 ![How incident alerts look on Teams](<../.gitbook/assets/all dms on teams from Spike.png>)